Last updated on November 26th, 2023 at 11:39 pm

 Moisture Requirements

-Water in the seedlings after planting.
-Keep the soil moist while they are establishing in the ground.
+- Water in after planting.
+Keep the soil moist while the seedlings are establishing in the ground.

-Once the plants begin to grow, and the allium bulbs form, the alliums become quite drought tolerant, due to the storage nature of the bulb.
+- Once the plants begin to grow, and the bulbs form, the alliums become quite drought tolerant, due to the storage nature of the bulb.

 If you are planning to grow ornamental alliums from seed, you may want to save some seeds from the garden.